Remote Terminal

 For Mender Enterprise customers, Mender provides audit logging of all terminal sessions.
 The audit logs include terminal creation/termination events as well as the terminal output which users can later inspect from the AUDIT LOG panel in the Mender UI.

 Audit logs is only available in the Mender Enterprise plan.
-See the Mender features page for an overview of all Mender plans and features.
+See the Mender plans page for an overview of all Mender plans and features.

 Using your own terminal